-Castlevania is probably the best screen adaptation of a game ever, and one of the best Netflix shows to date.
+Castlevania is easily one of the best screen adaptations of a video game ever, and one of the best Netflix shows to date.
 With gorgeously-animated action scenes, as well as sharp dialogue and characterization from writer and show creator Warren Ellis, we now know season 4 is official.

 Season 3 leaves plenty to be picked up next year – even if the show ended on a pretty unhappy note for everyone, particularly Trevor Belmont and Hector.
 Below, here's everything we know about Castlevania season 4 so far, including its return on Netflix, what producers have said about the future of the show, and where we think the story will take us next.

 Castlevania season 4 is now just a stonesthrow away, launching exclusively on Netflix on May 13.
 The above trailer certainly has us excited, not least of all with the clear step-up in lighting and animation quality.

 It's an action-heavy trailer.
 We get to see both Trevor and Sypha absolutely demolish skeletons, vampires and more.
 Sypha especially looks like she's got some monstrously powerful magic up her sleeve once again.

 Elsewhere, we see Alucard donning his iconic Castlevania: Symphony of the Night attire.
 That has us wondering, while this may be the final season of Castlevania, could a sequel series be on the cards?
 Netflix's Castlevania is loosely based on the events of Castlevania 3: Dracula's Curse, originally released on the NES.
 We'd love nothing more than another round of adventures based on Alucard's quest in Symphony of the Night.

 #Castlevania has been renewed for Season 4!! https://t.co/hehAvdKXpYMarch 27, 2020